-For example, for the 2018 to 2020 LTIA performance period, it was intended that our chief executive officer would receive an award at the end of the three-year performance period with a value equal to 112.5% of his base salary as of the beginning of the performance period if we meet our target excess cash objective for the three-year performance period.
+For example, for the 2019 to 2021 LTIA performance period, it was intended that our chief executive officer would receive an award at the end of the three-year performance period with a value equal to 150% of his base salary as of the beginning of the performance period if we meet our target excess cash objective for the three-year performance period.
 However, if over the three-year performance period we meet the performance objective at the target level but our stock price decreases by 50% over that three-year period, the value of the award would decrease by 50% as compared to the grant date value.
-Likewise, if over that three-year performance period we meet the performance objective at the target level but our stock price increases by 50% over that three-year period, the value of the award would decrease period, the value of the award would increase by 50% as compared to the grant date value.
+Likewise, if over that three-year performance period we meet the performance objective at the target level but our stock price increases by 50% over that three-year period, the value of the award would increase by 50% as compared to the grant date value.